odyslam/starknet-node/README.md

 - [What is balena](https://www.balena.io/what-is-balena/)
 - [Netdata](https://github.com/netdata/netdata)

-You may want to explore **boot from SSD**, as that would speed-up considerably the process of syncing.
-The greatest bottleneck in a Raspberry pi is the SD card, which not only is slower than an SSD, but also prone to corruptions.
+You may want to explore **boot from SSD**, as that would considerably speed-up the process of syncing.
+The greatest bottleneck in a Raspberry pi is the SD card, as it's also much slower than expected for a storage medium, but also is prone to corruptions.
 - [Balena - boot from SSD](https://forums.balena.io/t/how-to-boot-balenaos-on-an-ssd-why-it-matters-and-how-it-works/341836)

 ## Kudos